The Lettings Process

 - The End of the Tenancy

-Once the property is marketed and a potential tenant has been found, the next step is to identify their ability to pay the rent.
+Once the property is marketed and a potential tenant has been found.
+The next step is to identify their ability to pay the rent.
+The tenants pay the equivalent to one weeks rent as a holding deposit to secure the property.
 At Whites we use a credit referencing company FCC Paragon.
 They check the identity of the potential Tenant through the electoral roll, employment record, public information including CCJ’s and previous Landlords reference.
 The ratio between their income and the rent is analysed to see if they are suitable.
 If the above is in order, we then move to the next step.
 Whites nor their referencing company cannot be held liable where even though references have been taken tenants either do not pay their rent or cause damage to a property or fail to vacate.

 Most Tenancy agreements are Assured Shorthold Agreements and Company Lets.
 The Assured Shorthold Tenancy Agreement first started being used in 1989 as a result of years of frustration from Landlords where they could not evict a protected Tenant.
 These agreements are used for furnished and unfurnished lettings.